-3 hours per week Second Semester Offered 1964-1965 and alternate years 3 credits Tu, 7-10

-EE 248 WAVE SHAPE AND PULSE FORM CONTROL

-Analysis of non-sinusoidal voltage waves and pulses and methods of producing them.
+3 hours per week Second Semester Offered 1964-1965 and alternate years 3 credits Tu, 6:30-9:30 EE 247 TRAVELING WAVE TUBES AND PARAMETRIC AMPLIFIERS Basic principles of traveling-wave tubes, space charge waves, backward wave oscillators, parametric amplifiers and frequency converters.
+Manley-Rowe relations.
+The parametric amplifier principle is applied to electron beams (space charge wave and cyclotron wave versions), semi-conductor p-n junction diodes and ferrites.
+Prerequisite: EE 120 or equivalent and permission of the Department.
+3 hours per week First Semester Offered 1965-1966 and alternate years M, 6:30-9:30 EE 248 WAVE SHAPE AND PULSE FORM CONTROL Professor DICKEY Analysis of non-sinusoidal voltage waves and pulses and methods of producing them.
 The effects on wave forms of linear, non-linear, unilateral, bilateral, single and multivariable circuit elements are examined, together with the selection and comparison of waves and pulses in respect to amplitude, frequency or phase, and time.
 The procedure for performing the common mathematical operations on wave forms and results therefrom.
 Prerequisite: EE 150 or equivalent.

-3 hours per week

-Second Semester

-3 credits F, 7-10

-EE 250 TRANSISTOR PRINCIPLES AND CIRCUITRY

-Professor Meola A study of semi-conductor principles including the theory of the p-n junction and the mechanism of transistor action.
+3 hours per week Second Semester 3 credits F, 6:30-9:30 EE 250 TRANSISTOR PRINCIPLES AND CIRCUITRY Professor MEOLA A study of semi-conductor principles including the theory of the p-n junction and the mechanism of transistor action.
 The physical analysis is followed by a study of the transistor as a circuit element.
 Emphasis is placed on the special circuit requirements of the transistor rather than on the specific circuit type.
 Topics include, equivalent circuits, bias considerations, low frequency applications, high frequency applications, switch applications and oscillators.
 Prerequisites: EE 140 and EE 150 or equivalent.

-3 hours per week Repeated each semester

-3 credits Th, 7-10 EE 252 NETWORK SYNTHESIS Adjunct Professor CARLAT General design of two- and four-terminal networks; effect of dissipative elements in reactive circuits; design of distortion correcting networks; phase correcting networks; recent advances in design of resistance-capacitance networks with prescribed frequency-response characteristics.

-Prerequisite: EE 150 or equivalent.

-3 hours per week First Semester 3 credits Tu, 7-10 EE 253 ELECTRIC FILTER DESIGN Professor PADALINO Theory and design of reactance filters composed of inductors, and capacitors, crystals and/or coaxial lines.
+3 hours per week Repeated each semester EE 252 NETWORK SYNTHESIS Adjunct Professor CARLAT General design of two- and four-terminal networks; effect of dissipative elements in reactive circuits; design of distortion correcting networks; phase correcting networks; recent advances in design of resistance-capacitance networks with prescribed frequency-response characteristics.
+Prerequisite: EE 150 and Ma 256 or equivalent.
+3 hours per week First Semester 3 credits Tu, 6:30-9:30 Dr. PADALINO EE 253 ELECTRIC FILTER DESIGN Theory and design of reactance filters composed of inductors, and capacitors, crystals and/or coaxial lines.
 Filter theory based on lattice networks; ladder structures; impedance transformations; effect of dissipation; charts and tables as aids in computing response.
 Darlington's Insertion Loss Theory applied to filter design.
 Prerequisite: EE 150 or approximate equivalent.
-3 hours per week First Semester Offered 1963-1964 and alternate years 3 credits Th, 7-10 EE 254 ADVANCED ELECTRIC MACHINES Professor WINSTON Introduction to electric machine design, special topics in magnetic circuits, calculation of leakage reactance.
+3 hours per week First Semester Offered 1965-1966 and alternate years EE 254 ADVANCED ELECTRIC MACHINES Professor WINSTON Introduction to electric machine design, special topics in magnetic circuits, calculation of leakage reactance.
 Design proportions, design of induction motors, synchronous machines and D-C machines.
 Prerequisite: Undergraduate courses in Electric Machines both alternating and direct current types.

-3 hours per week First Semester

-Offered 1963-1964 and alternate years

-3 credits Tu, 7-10

-EE 255 ELECTRIC MACHINE DESIGN Professor WINSTON An extension of EE 254 to include other types or sizes of machines, as servo motors and high frequency machines.
+3 credits 3 hours per week First Semester Offered 1965-1966 and alternate years EE 255 ELECTRIC MACHINE DESIGN Professor WINSTON An extension of EE 254 to include other types or sizes of machines, as servo motors and high frequency machines.
 Special problems such as heating, commutation, vibration and hunting will be studied.
 Prerequisite: EE 254.